gpeterson406/GreenwoodBookHTML/03-oneWayAnova.md

 So the sample sizes do vary among the groups and the design is not balanced, but all the sample sizes are between 737 and 868 so it is (in percentage terms at least) not too far from balanced.
 It is better then having, say, 50 in one group and 1,200 in another.
 This tells us that the $F$-test should have some resistance to violations of assumptions.
 We also get more resistance to violation of assumptions as our sample sizes increase.
-With such as large data set here and only minor concerns with the normality assumption, the inferences generated for the means should be trustworthy and we will get similar results from parametric and nonparametric procedures.
+With such a large data set here and only minor concerns with the normality assumption, the inferences generated for the means should be trustworthy and we will get similar results from parametric and nonparametric procedures.
 If we had only 15 observations per group and a slightly skewed residual distribution, then we might want to appeal to the permutation approach to have more trustworthy results, even if the design were balanced.